VladIacobIonut/Swinflate/README.md

 Usage
 ------------

-#### SWInflateLayout

-This layout is designed to work with horizontal collection view of a single row and multiple columns.
+This layouts are designed to work with horizontal collection view of a single row and multiple columns.

 1. Before using it, please import in the class where your collectionView lies.